Pylons/trypyramid.com/CONTRIBUTING.md

     5.  `websauna`: websites based on [Websauna](https://websauna.org/)

 3. Edit it as needed, following YAML syntax.
+4. Add your logo's URI to `src/main.js` in the appropriate section, alphabetically.
-4. Optionally build the site locally to ensure it renders correctly.
+5. Optionally build the site locally to ensure it renders correctly.
-5. Submit a pull request with your changes.
+6. Submit a pull request with your changes.

 ### Example file and notes